pyamsoft/pstate-frequency/README.md

 to apply the script again when the system resumes from suspend.
 Also see issue [17](https://github.com/pyamsoft/pstate-frequency/issues/17)

-pstate-frequency no longer directly supports the x86_energy_perf_policy binary, so it is required that users manually apply the x86_energy_perf_policy binary after running pstate-frequency if the old behavior is needed.

-pstate-frequency dropped support for the x86_energy_perf_policy binary because the abstraction gained via the script was too difficult to keep up to date with various kernel versions and different machine configurations.

 ### Additional Notes

 If you are attempting to use the udev rule but pstate-frequency fails to